rm-hull/big-bang/README.md

 ### Including in your project

-There is an 'alpha-quality' version hosted at [Clojars](https://clojars.org/rm-hull/wireframes).
+There _will be_ an 'alpha-quality' version hosted at [Clojars](https://clojars.org/rm-hull/big-bang) at some point soon.
 For leiningen include a dependency:

 ```clojure